-DevOps is a term used to describe a set of cultural philosophies, practices and tools that bring together software development (Dev) and IT operations (Ops) and increase an organization’s ability to deliver applications and services at high velocity.
+DevSecOps is a set of practices, cultural approaches and tools that bring together software development (Dev), IT operations (Ops) and security (Sec) to increase an organization’s ability to deliver applications and services at high velocity, securely.

-With DevOps methods, new application functionality can be delivered more rapidly and frequently updated with incremental updates.
+With DevOps approaches and methodologies, new application functionality can be delivered more rapidly and frequently updated with incremental updates.
 The entire build and delivery processes for applications are typically highly automated, and applications typically comprise multiple microservices and are often deployed in containerized and cloud environments.
 DevOps together with cloud based elastic infrastructure accommodates surges in demand through auto-scaling processes that spin up new computing resources (virtual machines or containers) and deploy more instances of an application as required.
 Enabling organizations to rapidly response to changes in demand while only paying for the computing resources consumed provides immense business value.

 Despite its many benefits, DevOps presents new risks and cultural changes that create security challenges that cannot typically be addressed by conventional security management solutions and practices.
 These traditional approaches are often too slow, costly or complex to support automated software delivery and deployment into the cloud or as a container.
 These challenges include: